 Step Up is a summer dance program designed to give kids from qualifying families the opportunity to participate in dance.
 The purpose of the program is to give kids pride in their achievements, knowledge of a sport, and recreation that helps occupy their free time over the summer break.
 For students who already know how to dance, this program lets them learn how to teach and plan a dance recital.
-Through United Way of Eastern Utah's partnership with the United Community Housing Alliance of Carbon County, youth from different backgrounds have the chance to teach and learn from each other, encouraging one another to succeed through dance.
+Through United Way of Eastern Utah's partnership with the United Community Housing Alliance of Carbon County (UCHACC), youth from different backgrounds have the chance to teach and learn from each other, encouraging success through dance.

 Students are informed of the program through the UCHACC.
 UWEU assists with determining qualified students for the Step Up program.
 The program is for kids in Kindergarten through 6th grade; students are divided into classes by age range.
 Classes offered: Beginning Tap, Beginning Ballet, and Beginning Hip-Hop.
 These classes are available for boys and girls.